Nicki Minaj Revealed Pregnancy To ‘Trusted’ Friends Like Tekashi 6ix9ine Before Announcement, Source Claims

 “This is a very happy time for Nicki, she’s so proud and excited to be having Ken’s baby.”

-The source also alleged that Minaj has wanted to have children and get married to her now-husband since they first started dating back in November 2018.
+The source also claimed that Minaj has wanted to have children and get married to her now-husband since they first started dating back in November 2018.
 Right now, she’s enjoying the way things are going with their relationship and feels that they are on the right path.

-Minaj supposedly feels like things are working out the way they are meant to and she feels “incredibly blessed that she and Ken found each other again after all those years apart and are now starting a family together.”
+Minaj supposedly believes that things are working out the way they are meant to and she feels “incredibly blessed that she and Ken found each other again after all those years apart and are now starting a family together.”

 Regarding her relationship with controversial rapper 6ix9ine, Minaj reportedly believes he is “a friend for life.”
 She thinks that people misunderstand him and that everything they think they know about him comes from baseless rumors.

 That said, the insider noted how loyal of a person Minaj is, and since he did not reveal her secret to anyone, she “will always have his back and knows she can trust him regardless.”

-The news of Minaj befriending 6ix9ine has upset many of her fans, who feel like she should not be supporting someone who previously pled guilty to use of a child in a sexual performance along with his numerous other legal issues.
+The news of Minaj befriending 6ix9ine has upset many of her fans, who feel like she should not be supporting someone who previously pled guilty to use of a child in a sexual performance, along with his numerous other legal issues.